-Roadway and structure pavement drainage should be considered early in the design stage while the roadway geometry is still being developed.
-The hydraulic capacity of gutters and inlets is determined by the longitudinal slope and superelevation of the pavement and minor changes to roadway or structure geometrics are more easily accomplished early in the design phase.
+Roadway and structure pavement drainage should be considered early in a project design, while the roadway geometry is still being developed since the hydraulic capacity of gutters and inlets is determined by the longitudinal slope and superelevation of the pavement.
 The imperviousness of the roadway pavement will result in significant runoff from any rainfall event.
 To ensure safety to the traveling public, careful consideration must be given to removing the runoff from the roadway through structure pavement drainage facilities.

 A roadway with a gutter section should normally be placed at a minimum longitudinal slope of 0.3 percent to 0.5 percent to allow for reasonable drainage.
 The flatter slopes may be used with wider shoulders and the 0.5 percent should be used as a minimum for narrow shoulders.
 Superelevation and/or widening transitions can create a gutter profile far different from the centerline profile.
-The designer must carefully examine the geometric profile of the gutter to eliminate the formation of sumps or "birdbaths" created by these transitions.
+The designer must carefully examine the geometric profile of the gutter to eliminate the formation of sumps or birdbaths created by these transitions.
 These areas should be identified and eliminated.
 This generally requires geometric changes stressing the need for early consideration of drainage.